 "I came across a perfect paragraph that Anne Morrow Lindbergh left behind.
 She wrote, 'To my family, my physician and my hospital: If there is no reasonable expectation of my recovery from mental or physical disability, I request I be allowed to die and not be kept alive by artificial means and heroic measures.
 I ask that medication be mercifully administered to me for terminal suffering, even if it hastens the moment of my death.
 I hope that you who care for me will feel morally bound to act in accordance with this urgent request.'"

-Last night, as Rehm kicked off her book tour at Washington, D.C.'s Sixth & I synagogue, she recounted her mother's suffering before dying at age 49 and how John Rehm's father and mother committed suicide.
+When Rehm kicked off her book tour at Washington, D.C.'s Sixth & I synagogue, she recounted her mother's suffering before dying at age 49 and how John Rehm's father and mother committed suicide.
 So, the subject of death was part of the conversation at their dinner table, even before John was diagnosed with Parkinson's.